High accuracy post-Newtonian and numerical relativity comparisons involving higher modes for eccentric binary black

-Figure~\ref{fig:match} displays the mismatch between a set of hybrids including the effect of eccentricity and related higher modes constructed here, and the state-of-the-art quasi-circular waveform families including higher modes \textsc{SEOBNRv4HM}~\cite{Cotesta:2020qhw} (top panels) and \textsc{IMRPhenomXHM}~\cite{Garcia-Quiros:2020qpx} (bottom panels).
-As discussed above our target hybrids include ($\ell$, $|m|$)=(2, 2), (3, 3), (4, 4), (5, 5), (2, 1), (3, 2), and (4, 3) modes.
+Figure~\ref{fig:match} displays the mismatch between a set of hybrids including the effect of eccentricity and the higher modes constructed here, and the state-of-the-art quasi-circular waveform families including higher modes \textsc{SEOBNRv4HM}~\cite{Cotesta:2020qhw} (top) and \textsc{IMRPhenomXHM}~\cite{Garcia-Quiros:2020qpx} (bottom).
+As discussed earlier our target hybrids include ($\ell$, $|m|$)=(2, 2), (3, 3), (4, 4), (5, 5), (2, 1), (3, 2), and (4, 3) modes.
 The \textsc{SEOBNRv4HM}~\cite{Cotesta:2020qhw} templates (quasi-circular) include ($\ell$, $|m|$)=(2, 2), (3, 3), (4, 4), (5, 5), and (2, 1) modes whereas those of \textsc{IMRPhenomXHM}~\cite{Garcia-Quiros:2020qpx} include ($\ell$, $|m|$)=(2, 2), (3, 3), (4, 4), (2, 1), and (3, 2) modes.
 This means target waveforms may have an additional mode or two depending upon which template is used for recovery.
 The mismatch plots indicate the need for including eccentricity in gravitational waveforms for analysing BBH systems with masses below 80$M_{\odot}$, irrespective of eccentricity or mass ratio for face-on systems.
 The mismatches are larger for larger eccentricities.
 Furthermore, with increasing inclination angle, inclusion of eccentricity in waveforms seems to become important even for heavier systems.
 For instance, mismatches are $>1\%$ for systems lighter than 90$M_{\odot}$(160$M_{\odot}$) for inclination angle of $\pi/4$ ($\pi/2$).
-Additionally, as should be clear from middle and right top/bottom panels of Fig.~\ref{fig:match}, with increasing orbit's inclination w.r.t our line of sight, the combined impact of eccentricity and higher modes becomes more apparent.
+Additionally, as should be clear from middle and right top/bottom panels of Fig.~\ref{fig:match}, with increasing the orbit's inclination with respect to our line of sight, the combined impact of eccentricity and higher modes becomes more apparent.